Changing your mode of study

 Taking fewer than 120 credits in a year

 If you are registered on a full-time course but taking fewer than 120 credits, you will be charged a module fee for those credits.
-Student Finance will still class you as a full-time student, and you will still be exempt from council tax liability.
-You will continue to be entitled to full-time living cost support until you have completed your honours degree.
+Student Finance will still class you as a full-time student.
+You will continue to be entitled to full-time living cost support from Student Finance until you have completed your honours degree.

 If you are an international student, you should be aware that making a change to your course will have implications on your immigration status and the completion of your studies.